CALLS FOR EXPRESSION OF INTEREST

 The Trust and Te Kotahitanga have agreed that in order to seize the opportunities that have arisen, there will be a condensed process for these Expressions of Intent to be to be submitted, reviewed and approved.

 As such there are no application forms to be completed.
-Instead we ask that submissions be made subject to your own determinations, so long as the objectives of the initiatives for which funding is being sought, and the recipient of the funding is clear.
+Instead we ask that submissions be made subject to your own determinations, so long as the objectives of the initiatives for which funding is being sought, and the recipient of the funding is clear and that applications are consolidated and submitted on a Diocese or Amorangi basis, or common life application via General Synod Standing Committee.
 We also request a supporting letter from your Amorangi/Diocese Bishop or a Pihopa closely associated with your Common Life entity.

 While the intention is that the parameters for this funding will be as wide as the St John’s Trust’s Act allows, however the following should be considered: